 2. Applying Different Composition Techniques

 Thoughtful composition guides the viewer’s eye and showcases your product’s best features.
-Our photographers experiment with different angles and framing techniques, like capturing hat products to create dynamic and engaging images.
+Experiment with different angles and framing techniques to create dynamic and engaging images.

 - Shoot from multiple angles, including straight-on, 45-degree, top-down, and close-up detail shots, to give customers a comprehensive view of your product.